Skip to main content

 Create the ticket

-Click Create Ticket.
+Click Create Ticket, or Create Work Item for Azure DevOps.
 The ticket identifier appears next to the test in the Reviewed tab, with a ticket icon to identify it at a glance.

-Jira and Linear integrations must be connected before you can create tickets from the review flow.
+A ticket integration must be connected before you can create tickets from the review flow.
+Only the connected trackers appear as options.
 See the Integrations guide for setup.

 Review summary table

-The goal of the review flow is to reach zero unreviewed tests: every failure and warning has been triaged so nothing slips through before a release.
+The goal of the review flow is to reach zero unreviewed tests: every failure, warning, and error has been triaged so nothing slips through before a release.